 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
-Actual results could differ from these estimates.
+Actual results could differ materially from these estimates.
+On an ongoing basis, we evaluate our estimates, including those related to deferred revenue recognition periods, inventories, the impairment of investments and long-lived assets, restructuring and contingencies, stock-based compensation, and litigation, amongst others.
+We base our estimates on historical experience and on other assumptions that management believes are reasonable under the circumstances.
+These estimates form the basis for making judgments about the carrying values of assets and liabilities when these values are not readily apparent from other sources.